 Of all the things everyone gets wrong about Jason Todd, none are more misinterpreted than the way he died.

-Before his time as Red Hood the most famous things Jason Todd was known for was stealing the tires off the Batmobile and being murdered via a hotline.
+Before his time as Red Hood, the most famous things Jason Todd was known for were stealing the tires off the Batmobile and being murdered via a hotline.

 That’s right.
 Aside from stealing the tires off the Batmobile, Jason Todd will go down as a character who was hated so much that those who read his books had him killed.